Table of Contents Show

 The previously mentioned botanical gardens give a respite from the rides and thrills.
 Some of its best features are the less waiting time for the rides and plenty of shaded areas protecting us from the sun.

 The resort offers three well-established and beautiful types of accommodation, just a mere distance from the theme park.

-You can take your pick from Pirate Island Hotel, LEGOLAND Hotel, and Beach Retreat-all having themed rooms and offering a complimentary breakfast buffet.
+You can take your pick from Pirate Island Hotel, LEGOLAND Hotel, and Beach Retreat which have themed rooms and offer a complimentary breakfast buffet.